trix0831/wp1121/hw1/README.md

 # Web Programming HW#1

-Same opening mathod as example on week 2
+Same opening method as example on week 2

 1. create and set up .env at backend
 2. run "yarn dev" in backend